PrEP for Your Self-Care Routine

 While PrEP is taken to prevent HIV, PEP, sometimes called nPEP, stands for post-exposure prophylaxis and should be taken after an event that may have exposed you to HIV.
 It’s a four-week course of medication that should be started as soon as possible after exposure, ideally within a few hours, but no later than 72 hours, after exposure.

-If you’ve decided PrEP could be right for you, the first step to getting a prescription is to talk with a healthcare provider.
+If you’ve decided PrEP could be right for you, the first step to getting a prescription is to talk with a health care provider.

 Not sure where to find one?
 Check out the services map to find a PrEP provider near you.